Cheerleader in red and white uniform backed by clouds, held up by teammates

 Why You Shouldn't Expect a Full Ride for College Sports

-Most college athletes don't receive athletic scholarships because these scholarships are the exception not the rule.
+Most college athletes don't receive huge athletic scholarships because full rides are the exception, not the rule.
 Here's why you shouldn't rely on them.

 The reality is that most college athletes do not have athletic scholarships.
 College athletic scholarships are the exception rather than the rule.
 Most people have it the other way around, and it's not hard to understand why.
 After all, how often do we watch some televised college sports event where the commentators talk about how some player started off playing for the team without any scholarship but earned one because of his outstanding performance on the playing field?
 It makes it sound like everyone else has a scholarship, right?
 Nope.
 This may be true in the money sports we see on TV, but the reality is that approximately only 2% of high school athletes receive scholarships to play in college.
 Making the college team is not the same thing as receiving a scholarship for three simple reasons.